On the Day

-With intuition: even without touching, practitioners can usually sense a person’s energy levels when passing their hands over and above the body.
+With intuition: practitioners usually sense a person’s energy levels when passing their hands over and above the body.
 This provides a guide in sensing any energy disruptions.

-With a crystal pendulum: a pendulum is useful as a diagnostic tool to check for energy blockages.
+With a crystal pendulum: some practitioners use a pendulum as a diagnostic tool to check for energy blockages.